odhs/course_repository/semana-tech-01-go-react/semana-tech-01-go-react-server/README.md

 SELECT "id", "theme" FROM rooms WHERE id = $id;
 ```

-Other SQL was added laterin the queries.sql
+Other SQL was added later in the queries.sql

 3. Run SQLC